 The Consequences of Speeding

 - It’s harder to drive through curves safely as driving speed increases because of centrifugal force.
-Jim explains, "Those curves just pull at your vehicle and the faster you are moving the more difficult it is to maneuver through the curve without straying into the other lane."
+Kevin explains, "Those curves just pull at your vehicle and the faster you are moving the more difficult it is to maneuver through the curve without straying into the other lane."

 - Speeding increases the risk of a crash because it diminishes a driver’s reaction time.
-"Whether it’s rain, icy roads, or a deer or pedestrian stepping out in front of you, you are at a disadvantage the faster you are moving," Jim says.
+"Whether it’s rain, icy roads, or a deer or pedestrian stepping out in front of you, you are at a disadvantage the faster you are moving," Kevin says.
 "Our brains are limited by how quickly they can notice—and then react to—an external event.
 And unfortunately, the faster we are moving, the less chance to react in time to prevent a crash."